Fat-Free Slow Cooker Refried Beans

 Fat- Free Slow Cooker "Refried" Beans

 Slow cooker refried beans.
 Fat free "refried" beans made in the slow cooker.
+Easy and way better tasting than the stuff in a can!

 - 2 pounds dried pinto beans (approximately 5 cups), rinsed and sorted